 Crypto assets sitting in a wallet don’t accrue interest.
-The underlying value may increase or decrease, but you're not earning anything for holding that particular cryptocurrency.
-This is where Spartan Lending come in.
+The underlying value may increase or decrease, but you don't earn anything for holding that particular cryptocurrency- This is where Spartan Lending hopes to come in.

 📈 You can generate interest by lending out your crypto assets to others.

 💸 The most common way to generate interest on crypto-assets is through lending pools.

 🛑 Borrowers typically have to over-collateralize their loan to protect against sudden drops in collateral value, which would result in penalties making it a safer option for lenders.